wizardkids/r_linreg3/readme.md

 # r_linreg

 This program is a wrapper for linear regression performed by the [statsmodels package](https://www.statsmodels.org/stable/index.html).
 In addition to returning a regression model, the program can report virtually every intermediary and end result of that computation.
 The program uses statsmodels for simple or multiple linear regression analysis, but the user does not need to know how to use that package.
-Instead, the main function, linreg() takes two parameters, X and y, and computes everything most users would care to know, and more.
+Instead, the main function, linreg(), takes two parameters, X and y, and computes everything most users would care to know, and more.

 The purpose of this module is not speed or versatility.
 The goals are very restricted and are: